crwntec/python-alarm-clock/readme.md

 A Simple Alarmclock coded in python

 **Instructions**\
 The python script uses the playsound packet.
-To work properly install it with `pip install playsound`\
+To work properly install it with `pip install playsound`
-Then simply run install.sh